nualagr/dargan-health-foods/README.md

     }
 ```

-- This url can be located under the Config Variables heading on the Settings tab on Heroku.
+- This url can be located under the 'Config Variables' heading on the 'Settings' tab on Heroku.

 ![alt text](documentation/readme-images/heroku-settings-tab.png "Heroku Settings tab.")